makersacademy/rps-challenge/README.md

 ```
 Then please load http://localhost:9292 in your browser, and enjoy the application.

-You must have landed on the landing page, that looks like this:
+You must have landed on the landing page that looks like this:

 ![Imgur](http://i.imgur.com/wjJ2FWL.png)

-On this page please select how you would like to play:
+On this page you can select how you would like to play:
 * Do you want to play with computer or with some of your colleagues?
 If you are playing with computer, computer's throw will be selected randomly.
 * Do you want to play Rock/Paper/Scissors or Rock/Paper/Scissors/Spock/Lizard?
 You can enjoy both options.